-I lived in Thailand for many years, and I would often ask myself why is Thai food so spicy?
-Sometimes I would go out to eat and felt like I could hardly taste the food as it was so hot and spicy.
-Despite living in Thailand for many years, I could never eat the extremely hot and spicy food as the Thai people can.
+I lived in Thailand for many years and often asked myself why Thai food is so spicy.
+Sometimes I would go out to eat and feel like I could hardly taste the food as it was so hot and spicy.
+Despite living in Thailand for many years, I could never eat as hot and spicy food as the Thai people can.

-Thai food is spicy as it is actually a combination of a few kinds of cuisines as Indian, Chinese, and Portuguese.
+Thai food is spicy as it combines a few cuisines, such as Indian, Chinese, and Portuguese.
 The Indians brought curry to Thailand.
-The Chinese taught the Thais how to cook using a wok, and the Portuguese traded in a lot of fruits and vegetables including the red chili.
+The Chinese taught the Thais how to cook using a wok, and the Portuguese traded many fruits and vegetables, including red chili.

 A Bit About Thai Food History

-Like most countries, Thai food has changed and adjusted over the years as the history of Thailand has also evolved, and outside influences came into Thailand.
-I love this history of Thai food as it shows how the Thai people were able to take the best their foreigner visitors brought them to produce what is now some of the most sought after food in the world today.
+Like most countries, Thai food has changed and adjusted over the years as the history of Thailand has also evolved, and outside influences have come into Thailand.
+I love this history of Thai food as it shows how the Thai people were able to take the best their foreign visitors brought them to produce what is now some of the most sought-after food in the world today.

 Indian Influence on the Thai Food